-I applied for a Revolut card when I came out this time.
+I applied for a Revolut card when I came out to the continent this time.
 The Revolut card is a Mastercard and you can use it almost anywhere for purchases and ATM withdrawals and top it up from your bank account via an app on your phone.

-I love the way it works, you top it up however much you like and if you wish to convert to say…euros, you get the best rate going at that moment in time.
-The way I tend to use it though is I leave it in £’s, and when I pay for things it automatically converts enough £’s into that currency at the best rates.
+I love the way it works too, you top it up however much you like and if you wish to convert to say…euros, you get the best rate going at that moment in time.
+I do tend to convert to euros too because you get a great rate anyway but paying by euros means you don’t attract additional charges on transactions.

-I found it great for being in Poland because while some places do accept euros, they make up the conversion rate in their head so you can end up losing out.
+I found it great for being in Poland because while some places do accept euros, they make up the conversion rate in their head so you can end up losing out, so I used it to pay Zloty.
 I also used it in Amsterdam to pay for the camp site as it was machine access out of hours.

 If you lose it, you simply log into the app and disable the card, sorted.
 I have a backup phone that I use too if I am somewhere I’m unused to where there’s a lot of crime.
 I’m going to find out if you can have the app installed on more than one phone.

 I dislike having to carry loads of cash in the van, and I like the security aspect of the Revolut card. it’s definitely my choice for use abroad even if you only ever go to countries with $’s or €’s.